sanketjpatel/song-recommender/README.md

 # Contributing

+You may refer to [launch configurations](docs/Launch.md) used for this project.
 Please submit issues/pull requests and we can collaborate :smile:

+Sample inputs can be found in `resources/`

+Sample outputs are under the `outputs/`

 Cheers!